68kPoker/AnimatedMap/README.md

 The scrolling is done using tile update.
 If same tile was already drawn in a given place it is not updated there.

+Map can be scrolled <b>smoothly</b> using the "shift in place" method like the one mentioned above.
+Once moved by increment greater or equal `16` pixels, the map is updated.

+Static objects are then inserted using first/last word mask.

 The movable objects are drawn always, when moved or when the tile background nearby was affected by static or movable object.